Sort research opportunities by: First Year | Second Year | Third Year | Fourth Year | Graduate | Show All

 Fellows attend a course at RBS for free (tuition is currently $1,095 or $1,195, depending on the course) and receive a $250 stipend.
 In addition, the program will award a $500 prize to the most distinguished project from each cohort.

-• submit a proposal to attend an RBS course offered in 2012 that will substantially inform a year-long project (viz., a Distinguished Major’s thesis, an article, a dissertation chapter, a conference paper, an exhibition);
+• submit a proposal to attend an RBS course that will substantially inform a year-long project (viz., a Distinguished Major’s thesis, an article, a dissertation chapter, a conference paper, an exhibition);

 • secure a letter of recommendation from a UVA faculty member who has agreed to sponsor the project; and